-This certificate program is part of the Hospitality and Tourism Management AS degree program (1252090101).
+This cortificate program is part of the Hospitality and Tourism Management AS degree program (1252090101).
 At the completion of this

-Program Title: Food and Beverage Specialist CCC
+Program Title: CIP Number: Food and Beverage Specialist CCC

-This certificate program is part of the Hospitality and Tourism Management AS degree program (1252090101).
-At the completion of this program, the student will be able to: 01.0 Demonstrate employability skills.
+01.0 Demor nstrate employability skills.
 The student will be able to: 01.01 Conduct a job search.
 01.02 Prepare a resume and cover letter, letter of application, follow-up letter, acceptance/rejection letter, and letter of resignation.
 01.03 Identify documents that may be required when applying for a job.
-01.04 Complete a job application form correctly utilizing Internet sites, company websites and social media (i.e.: Linked HCareers.com, etc.).
+01.04 Complete a job application form correctly utilizing Internet sites, company websites and social media (i.e.: LinkedIn, Monster.com, HCareers.com, etc.).
 01.05 Demonstrate competence in job interview techniques.
-01.06 Identify or demonstrate appropriate professional responses to criticism from employer, supervisor, and customers b considering, and employing Emotional Intelligence, Cultural Intelligence, and perceptions checking.
+01.06 Identify or demonstrate appropriate professional responses to criticism from employer, supervisor, and customers by understanding considering, and employing Emotional Intelligence, Cultural Intelligence, and perceptions checking.
 01.07 Identify acceptable work habits.
 01.08 Discuss how to make job changes appropriately.
-01. 01.09 Identify acceptable employee health and grooming habits.
+01.09 Identify acceptable employee health and grooming habits.
 01.10 Describe and apply the importance of producing quality work and meeting performance standards.
 01.11 Discuss state and federal labor laws regulating the workplace.
 01.12 Identify current trends that have developed in the hospitality industry.
 01.13 Conduct in-depth career research including requirements for entry and advancement, career ladders, and opportunities related to the hospitality field.
-02.0 Demoi nstrate customer service skills.
+02.0 Demor nstrate customer service skills.
 The student will be able to: 02.01 Demonstrate a hospitality attitude.